obz404/final-cyber-project---Parkscout/README.md

 Edit
 python app.py
 Access the Web App
-Go to:
+Open browser and go to:

 cpp
 Copy
 Edit
 http://127.0.0.1:5000
-✅ You can now register, login, reserve spots, view camera, or enter the Admin Dashboard!

 🧠 Training a New Model
-If you add new images (cropped real images):
+If you collect new images:

 Save images into: